How Blockchain and Construction Will Build a New World

 Most buildings are subject to inspections at some point or another.
 Structures used by the public need checks to ensure adherence to safety standards.
 Building surveys often feature in sales of real estate, as they reveal any structural faults that may impact the valuation.

 These inspections are often conducted in a fragmented way.
 An inspector or surveyor may have limited or no visibility of records from previous checks.
-This makes the process heavily dependent on the specific inspector, and errors or oversights may happen.
+This makes the process heavily dependent on the specific inspector, which is why I recommend this property valuation company.
+Nothing beats experience.

 Blockchain offers the opportunity for a piece of real estate to come with its own permanent record of past inspections.
 Blockchain data is immune to tampering by any party who may have an interest in ensuring structure passes muster.
 Similarly, blockchain could also record any structural or maintenance work undertaken on the property over its life cycle.